ml4ai/automates/documentation/reports/m3_report_prototype_system/webapp.md

 ![Screenshot of AutoMATES demo webapp](figs/webapp_screenshot.png)

-When Fortran source code is submitted, it is processed by the Program Analysis (`for2py`) pipeline, generating both equivalent target, executable Python internal representation and matching GrFN specification representation, which in turn is then rendered as a graph (that you can interact with).
+When Fortran source code is submitted to the demo, it is processed by the Program Analysis (`for2py`) pipeline, generating both (1) equivalent target executable Python internal representation and (2) matching GrFN specification representation.
+The GrFN specification is then rendered as a function network graph that you can interact with.

 Currently, the demo has been only been tested with a limited number of programs, so we encourage users as of now to experiment by modifying the two suggested examples on the page, rather than trying to process arbitrary Fortran programs.

-Clicking on the `__assign__` in the rendered GrFN function network graph nodes yields a LaTeX representation of the equation corresponding to the assign statement.
+Clicking on the `__assign__` nodes in the rendered GrFN function network graph yields a LaTeX representation of the equation corresponding to the assign statement.
 This equation is constructed from the Python source represented using [`SymPy`](https://www.sympy.org), and will facilitate the linkage to equations extracted from papers using the equation parsing